 A report commissioned in July by the National Law Enforcement Officers Memorial Fund found that firearms-related homicides of police officers are up as compared to the same period last year.
 According to the FBI, of the 41 police officers feloniously murdered in 2015, seven were killed in ambushes or unprovoked attacks.
 In the first half of 2016, with already 14 already tallied, ambush murders have also spiked as compared to last year.

 And yet these numbers don’t tell the full story.
 In fact, police officers are safer today then they have ever been.
 And while ambushes like the ones in Texas and in Louisiana contribute to a large percentage of total police deaths this year, they remain rare.
 Police officer deaths overall have been declining since the mid-1970s.
 When it comes to the most dangerous jobs in America, law enforcers barely ever crack the Top Ten.
-The facts show that there is no national war on cops.
-That’s hard for me to say—mostly because I’m a cop.

 Yet everywhere I turn, someone is telling me that I’m being targeted for my uniform, that an attack on my brothers and sisters in blue is an attack on the close to half a million full-time sworn police officers in the US.